shoreagents/ScaleMate-2025/memory-bank/activeContext.md

 - **Status:** ✅ Completed
 - **Details:** Backup created as PreviewBlueprint.tsx.backup
 - **Next Steps:** Continue with planned updates to the Export as PDF button

+- [REMOVED] Rate limiting and Upstash Redis integration from middleware.
+See progress.md ([REMOVED] Rate Limiting Middleware and Upstash Dependencies - [DATE]) for details.